 The Congress is unicameral and has 14 senators, one from each state, elected for a four-year term, and 10 who serve two-year terms, whose seats are apportioned by population.
 There are no formal political parties.
 The President and Vice-President are elected to four-year terms by the Congress.
-Elections were last held in 2013.
+Elections were last held in 2015.
+This term will end in July and new administration will begin in 2015.